pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 He is one of the most dedicated doctors in the hospital.
 Malacca is the oldest town in Malaysia.
 Ashoka was one of the greatest Indian kings.
-The cow is one of the most useful animals.
+The cow is the most useful animal.
 Mount Everest is the highest peak in the world.
 Wordsworth is the greatest of all English poets.
 Greenland is the largest island in the world.